In Rhode Island, students looking to earn their GED diploma can take the four GED subtests in an online format or at a state-approved GED test center.

 - 175-200: college-ready + credit scores

 So the GED exam is a 4-part nationally and internationally recognized equivalency test that’s aligned with Rhode Island State Education Standards.
 To register for the exam, applicants will have to create an account on the website GED.com/MyGED.

 As said earlier, the GED test can now be taken online as well.
-It used to be that you had to come to one of the state’s official GED testing centers and sit for the exam in person but that’s no longer required.
+It used to be that you had to come to one of the state’s official GED testing centers and sit for the exam in person, but that’s no longer required.
 Again, to qualify for taking the GED exam online, you must score in the “green zone” on the GED Ready practice test.
-More information is found in this article: online GED testing is now available.
+More information is found in this article: The online GED test.

 It’s about YOUR Future

 The GED exam plays an important role in the national and regional economy, and adults who have failed to complete their high school education can really benefit from the possibility that the GED offers.

 Practically all governmental institutions and businesses recognize the GED diploma as a basis for their recruitment programs, and colleges and universities consider the GED diploma equivalent to a high school diploma.
 Testing takes place at a level comparable to that of high school seniors upon graduation.

 Employees who pass the GED exam qualify sooner for promotion than those who don’t.
 Without the GED diploma, adults who did not complete high school have much more difficulty securing a good job.
 Around every decade, the GED exam gets evaluated and adjusted to the latest university and industry standards.

 Division of Adult Education, GED, & Workforce Training